Well-covered graph

-In graph theory, a well-covered graph is an undirected graph in which every minimal vertex cover has the same size as every other minimal vertex cover.
-Equivalently, these are the graphs in which all maximal independent sets have equal size.
+In graph theory, a well-covered graph is an undirected graph in which the minimal vertex covers all have the same size.
+Here, a vertex cover is a set of vertices that touches all edges, and it is minimal if removing any vertex from it would leave some edge uncovered.
+Equivalently, well-covered graphs are the graphs in which all maximal independent sets have equal size.
 Well-covered graphs were defined and first studied by Michael D. Plummer in 1970.

 The well-covered graphs include all complete graphs, balanced complete bipartite graphs, and the rook's graphs whose vertices represent squares of a chessboard and edges represent moves of a chess rook.
 Known characterizations of the well-covered cubic graphs, well-covered claw-free graphs, and well-covered graphs of high girth allow these graphs to be recognized in polynomial time, but testing whether other kinds of graph are well-covered is a coNP-complete problem.